-Whether you’re staying in one of our London hotels for a big day out or a night on the town, it’s well worth taking in a museum while you’re here.
+Whether you’re staying in one of our London hotels for a big day out or a night on the town, it’s well worth taking in a museum while you’re in town.
 Fun, fully interactive and (for the most part) free to enter, London museums are world class.
 While many are in the centre, slightly further south you’ll find the Imperial War Museum London.
 The IWM tells the story of modern warfare, from World War I to current conflicts.
 The stories can be difficult to hear, but don’t think that a visit here is going to be a total downer.
 The wartime memorabilia reflects the spirit of those living through terrible times and, with military vehicles, planes and weapons to look at, there’s something for both young and old visitors to enjoy.
 Plus, our hotel near the Imperial War Museum will be keeping the home fires burning until you get back.

 The Museum underwent a £40 million redevelopment in 2014.
 Its new look was unveiled by Prince William in July 2014 and included a new First World War gallery, a new central hall as well as improved facilities and better access for disabled visitors.